 NOTE: The relevant provisions concerning the use, periodic inspection and intermediate inspection of products contained in a type approval which has expired or has been withdrawn shall continue to apply to the products constructed according to that type approval before its expiry or its withdrawal if they may continue to be used.

 Type approvals may be renewed on the basis of a new type examination.
-Results of the previous type examination tests shall be taken into account if these tests are still in accordance with the provisions of RID/ADR including the standards applicable at the date of renewal.
+Results of the previous type examination tests shall be taken into account if these tests are still in accordance with the provisions of ADR including the standards applicable at the date of renewal.
 Renewal is not permitted after a type approval has been withdrawn.

 NOTE: The type examination for renewal may be performed by an inspection body other than the one which issued the original type examination report.